The Scatty Mum

 Notes

 • Ensure that all of the vegetables are fully coated in the olive oil.
-Once you have poured this over the vegetables, mix with a spoon or even better your hands to really make sure they are all coated!
+Once you have poured this over the vegetables, mix with a spoon or even better your hands to really make sure they are all covered!

 Nutrition